 Consider a sales email that starts with, "My name is Don Darren...".
 Such an introduction in the opening line is unnecessary and often feels impersonal.
 These redundant statements waste the reader's time and the space that could instead be used to capture your reader's attention and deliver your message.

-The Remedy: Introduce yourself indirectly by showing knowledge about the recipient's company or industry.
+The solution: Introduce yourself indirectly by showing knowledge about the recipient's company or industry.
 Your name is not a priority, ditch the redundancy and get straight to the point.
 We're already aware of your identity by the email address or signature, let's hear your understanding of who we are and show us that you genuinely care.

 Overstepping with Presumptuous Conclusions